 - Friends established a Saturday morning CSA (Community-Supported Agriculture).

-- Friends hosted a yoga fund-raiser and solicited donations from St. Mary’s Health Center, allowing Friends to provide free CSA memberships for three families.
+- Friends hosted a yoga fundraiser and solicited donations from St. Mary's Health Center, allowing us to provide free CSA memberships for three families.

 - The City has defined and published "Sustainability Policies" for City employees.

 - Members of Friends and City employees attended the "Sustainable Communities Workshops" hosted by FOCUS St. Louis, Sustainable St. Louis, and the St. Louis Chapter of the U.S. Green Building Council-Missouri Gateway Chapter.